mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 //const p3 = new Pair('foo', 1); // error, 1 not assignable to string
 ```

-One example of a builtin generic class is `Promise`.
+One example of a built-in generic class is `Promise`.
 For example;

 ```ts